HestiMae/pollinators-paradise/README.md

 ![apiarist_wellies](https://github.com/HestiMae/pollinators-paradise/assets/62225435/9bfd4619-c4b2-4de0-a58c-dc270a512517)
 **Apiarist's Wellies**<br/>
 *Milled from waxed copper, with honeycomb block soles.*<br/>
-*Empty | Slippery When Dry*: These waxed soles cause slipping and sliding on all surfaces.<br/>
+*Empty | Slippery When Dry*: The waxed soles cause slipping and sliding on all surfaces.<br/>
 *Honey | Honey Block Crystallise*: Resist knocks and attacks by sneaking to crystallise against below honey blocks.
 Or build up the elastic energy of chorus honey blocks!<br/>
 *Chorus | Faithwalking*: Slide far past the edge of cliffs, but don't look down!